Michdev2024/phase_1_project/README.md

 ## Summary of Findings and Visualizations

 - **Analyzed Accident Severity and Uninjured Passengers by Aircraft Make**:
-    - Examined the severity of accidents and the number of uninjured passengers across different aircraft makes to identify safety trends.
+    - Analyzed the severity of accidents and the number of uninjured passengers across various aircraft models to uncover safety trends.

 - **Calculated the Ratio of Fatalities to Aircraft Make**:
     - Determined the ratio of fatalities for each aircraft make to understand which aircraft have higher or lower risks.